 Gabby Gomez Sosa enters her third season as the sideline boss for the Missouri State field hockey team, and returns a slew of talented players from a 2012 team that featured 13 freshmen and was the youngest MSU squad in 15 seasons.
 Under Gomez Sosa's leadership, the Bears defied their inexperience early on and became the first MSU field hockey team to start Mid-American Conference play with a 2-0 record.

 Gomez Sosa also helped several student-athletes take the next step in their development.
-2013 senior Hillary Lawless led the Bears in scoring with 21 points, and finished the year tied for sixth place on Missouri State's career points list.
+2013 senior Hillary Lawless led the Bears in scoring with 21 points, and finished the year in sixth place on Missouri State's career points list, passing her head coach on the list along the way.
 The offense also included all-conference performer Holly Scherer, a 2013 sophomore who finished among the MAC's top-10 in assists (five) and assists per game (0.31).
 Scherer was also second on the team in shots (32) and shots on goal (20).
 Meanwhile, senior Reiann Stoute was the national individual leader in defensive saves, and the Bears as a team were also first in that category.
 Lawless, Scherer and Stoute claimed spots on the All-MAC First Team, while Scherer was a second-team pick.

 Gomez Sosa took over the head coaching duties of the program effective January 2011, making her the program's sixth head coach in its 40-year history.
 In her first season as the Bears' head coach, Gomez Sosa produced three All-Mid-American Conference players and three player of the week honors.
 Gomez Sosa also coached the team to the most regular season wins since 2004 with seven.